jrao/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 For Windows or Mac OS, visit the Liferay Sync product page [Liferay Sync Product Page](http://www.liferay.com/products/liferay-sync/features), and click *Get it Now* (on the right-side navigation menu) to download the client application for your desktop environment.
+There is also a Linux Beta version available.
 For Windows, the client application installer should be named `liferay-sync-<version>-<date>.exe`.
 For Mac OS, it should be `liferay-sync-<version>-<date>.dmg`.
 Follow the on-screen instructions of the installer wizard to configure your client to connect to an existing Liferay 6.1